WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 #### Instructions

+`ref.eq` typing is expanded to allow either of its arguments to be shared eqref.
+To allow this, our principal type rule is amended to allow unconstrained sharedness metavariables, just like it allows unconstrained nullability metavariables.
+In general, all instructions that operate on unshared references are allowed to operate on shared references as well. `array.len` is another example.

+In addition, the following instructions are introduced:

 | Instructions | opcode | notes |
 | ------------ | ------ | ----- |
 | `global.atomic.get <u32:ordering> <globalidx>` | 0xFE 0x4F | valid for i32, i64, and <: anyref globals. |